nicodoggie/bastion-falls/content/misc/on-the-fall-of-the-western-kalassarian-empire.md

 ### The Baraonian Rebellion

 Known as the Bread-basket of the West, Baraon was critically-important to the food supply of the western half of the empire.
 Grain and other staple foods, such as potatoes, beets and lentils.
 The wide plains and mostly consistent weather, and easy access to aquifers from the Repa and Tarpa mountains make it usually give rise to the region's very favorable farming conditions.
-But in the early 400s, the Baraon region, which not only included most of the present-day state of Baraon, but extended northward to most of today's southern \[location:185\], southward to most of \[location:186\] and eastward to the entirety of \[location:183\], was hit by a series of droughts and crop failures.
+But in the early 400s, the Baraon region, which not only included most of the present-day state of Baraon, but extended northward to most of today's [southern Poasah](@/locations/poasah.md), southward to most of \[location:186\] and eastward to the entirety of \[location:183\], was hit by a series of droughts and crop failures.
 At the same time, the \[event:75\] cut-off the region from supplies from the eastern parts of the empire.
 Famine and disease soon followed.
 People were miserable, disheartened, and most importantly, angry.
 Angry at the rich administrators of Baraon, who have been callously flouting personal supplies and goods from overseas trade partners by holding lavish parties among themselves while the rest of the populace starved.

 Sporadic uprisings among the peasantry began springing up near the fringes of the region.
 Most of them, however, was put down quite handily, since the legions were still in the pay of the administration.
 As the famine and the war extended beyond a decade, additional taxes were being levied against the merchants and the larger landowners.
 It doesn't take much imagination that they did not take this lying still.
 A consortium of these merchants and landowners began pooling their resources together in order to hire mercenaries to lead the rebellion.